 Greek Seafood Cookery and What the Taverna Tradition Actually Means

 The word taverna carries enormous cultural freight in Greece, and it is worth unpacking before applying it to a place like BlueFish.
 At its origin, the taverna is a neighbourhood institution built on simplicity: grilled fish priced by the kilo, a jug of house wine, bread arriving without being requested.
-It is not a format defined by austerity but by directness , the fish is the point, sourcing is the editorial decision, and technique is largely subordinate to quality of raw material.
+It is not a format defined by austerity but by directness, the fish is the point, sourcing is the editorial decision, and technique is largely subordinate to quality of raw material.

 Contemporary seafood restaurants in Greece have spent the past decade working out what it means to honour that tradition while operating at a higher register.
 The tension is real: introduce too much technique and you're no longer a taverna; maintain too little and you cede ground to the casual strip joints that line every island harbour.
 The restaurants that resolve this tension most persuasively tend to do so through sourcing rigour and editorial restraint rather than through elaborate preparation.
 BlueFish, described by those who take Greek fish cookery seriously as a contemporary seafood taverna par excellence, positions itself within that resolution.
 The Economides model keeps the taverna's directness while applying the sourcing standards and service polish of a more formal dining address.

 This is a different proposition from what you encounter at the city's more cerebral modern Greek kitchens.
 Hervé (Modern Cuisine) and Makris Athens (Creative) operate in a register where seafood is one element among many in a broader tasting architecture.
 At BlueFish, the fish is the architecture.
-That specificity of purpose puts it in a peer set that runs not through Athens' fine-dining circuit but through the leading coastal seafood addresses across the Greek islands, places like Almiriki in Mykonos, Aktaion in Firostefani, and Lycabettus in Oia.
+That specificity of purpose puts it in a comparable set that runs not through Athens' fine-dining circuit but through the leading coastal seafood addresses across the Greek islands, places like Almiriki in Mykonos, Aktaion in Firostefani, and Lycabettus in Oia.

 Where BlueFish Sits in the Athens Seafood Picture